rameezrauf/baseball_pitch_classifier/README.md

 # Image Classification with TensorFlow

-Welcome to the **Image Classification with TensorFlow** repository!
+### Welcome Welcome to the **Image Classification with TensorFlow** repository!
 This project involves building a deep learning model to classify images into different categories.
 The project includes data preprocessing, cleaning, and training a convolutional neural network (CNN) using TensorFlow.
-This project was created in Octiber, 2023.
+This project was created in October, 2023.

 ---

 ## Table of Contents